Time and material vs fixed-price: which contract type to choose for your project?

 What is the fixed-price model?

-In the fixed-price agreement, the client already knows the total price for the entire project before it even begins.
+In the fixed-price agreement, the client already knows the total cost for the entire project before it even begins.
 The initially set price should remain unchangeable throughout the project.

 How does this work in practice?
 Let’s say you need a made-to-measure suit for your wedding.
 So you go to the tailor, and describe what you need: a classic grey suit with a white shirt and a patterned tie.
 You settle the agreement for your order on a fixed price, pay for it, and finally, the tailor can get to work.
 Seems like a pretty reasonable type of contract, right?
 You order a suit, know the exact price and the due date, so what could go wrong?